 The success was real.
 This was no mirage in a media market shadowed by the rise and fall of the never-quite-what-he-seemed Robert Maxwell.
 EMAP’s magazines were solid bestsellers, its businesses were powering ahead and, in market-after-market, the company was able to dominate reader and advertiser demand for new publications.
 And, in an era when ‘creative accounting’ was being squeezed out of public companies, EMAP’s profits were real too.
 Overheads were low and the company outpaced its competitors with cash flows that often exceeded reported profits.

 That 1994 Independent interview was prescient.
 Its headline had been: “They may be the odd couple of business but…Emap’s chiefs are happy to keep on arguing in the Boardroom”.
 The ‘Odd Couple’ was Robin Miller and David Arculus, respectively CEO and Group Managing Director, the two men who had driven the company forward for more than 20 years.
-It was an odd relationship, alright.
+It was an odd relationship alright.
 Miller, the former Motor Cycle News editor and Arculus, the one-time BBC producer and “corporate planner”, were the perfect combination for a company low on hierarchy and status but strong on innovation, plain speaking and action.
 It is easy to characterise the 6ft 7 inch tall Arculus as the ‘big picture’ strategist and Miller as the one kicking the tyres and checking the engine, and it was a bit like that.
+You can guess which one had a briefcase and which carried their papers in a plastic supermarket bag.

 They had been brought together by Frank Rogers, the former head of IPC, the company which in the 1970s (as part of the Daily Mirror group) had swallowed up most of the longtime big beasts of the UK magazine jungle.
 IPC was a huge, centralised and slow-moving monolith, which journalists labelled “the Ministry of Magazines”.
 The way this fat and sleepy group could sell and close famous brands almost without noticing was illustrated by Rogers’ 1969 decision to sell what he thought was a dying newspaper, The Sun, to Rupert Murdoch.
 Within a few years, the Aussie-born publisher had turned it into the UK’s most profitable daily – beating its former stable-mate the Daily Mirror – on his way to conquering the world.